Village School students are bursting with curiosity and eager to soak up as much knowledge as they can.

 - Performing Arts

 - Visual Arts

 - Character Development

 Respect for individual, social and cultural differences is a key focus as students journey through time, culture and geography, taking in-depth looks at the historical genesis and current events of California and non-western locales.
-U.S. history and government are also explored through experiential projects, research and discussions.
-Cultural holiday plays written and performed by students, expert guest speakers and field trips to El Capitan and Sacramento help bring this vibrant curriculum to life.
+Students also explore U.S. history and government through experiential projects, research and discussions.
+Plays written and performed by students, expert guest speakers and field trips to El Capitan and Sacramento help bring this vibrant curriculum to life.

 The rhythmic sounds and cultural distinctions of Spanish and Korean are learned through an infusion of songs, poetry, storytelling, games and movement.
-This interactive learning increases recall and helps students make connections between the written and spoken language.
-Exploring the Korean language and culture prepares Village students to collaborate with Chadwick’s sister school in South Korea.
-In sixth grade, every student takes Latin and has a choice to take Spanish, French or Mandarin.
+Starting in kindergarten, this interactive learning helps students comprehend, speak and appreciate different languages.
+Exploring Korea and eastern culture guides Village students to begin to understand and navigate complex factors that shape identity and also prepares them to collaborate with Chadwick’s sister school in South Korea.
+In sixth grade, every student has a choice to take Spanish, French or Mandarin.

 Chadwick Village students immerse themselves in the visual arts, working with a variety of media that includes clay, paint, watercolor, pencil and more.
-In addition to expressing their own creativity, Chadwick artists learn about artistic masters through in-class lessons and field trips to local museums and landmarks.
+In addition to expressing their own creativity, Chadwick artists learn foundational techniques and about artistic masters through in-class lessons and field trips to local museums and landmarks.

 - Understanding and living by Chadwick’s Core Values

 - Reading and understanding the feelings and perspectives of peers